open-navigation/opennav_coverage/README.md

 This server exposes all of the features of Fields2Cover as a Lifecycle-Component Nav2 Task Server like all others within the Nav2 Framework, so it should feel very familiar to those using Nav2 already.
 The server is split into modular stages with factories and enum types for all known options which can be easily expanded up over time scalably.
 It even could be expanded to include custom coverage capabilities separate of F2C if desired.
 This capability is split into 4 packages:

-- `nav2_coverage`: Contains the main Nav2 Task Server.
+- `opennav_coverage`: Contains the main Nav2 Task Server.

-- `nav2_coverage_msgs`: Contains the action definition for the Coverage Navigator, Coverage Planner.
+- `opennav_coverage_msgs`: Contains the action definition for the Coverage Navigator, Coverage Planner.
 Also contains several useful message types for F2C.

-- `nav2_coverage_bt`: Contains the Behavior Tree Nodes and an example XML file using the Task Server to complete a simple coverage navigation task.
+- `opennav_coverage_bt`: Contains the Behavior Tree Nodes and an example XML file using the Task Server to complete a simple coverage navigation task.

-- `nav2_coverage_navigator`: Contains the BT Navigator plugin exposing `NavigateCompleteCoverage` action server analog to `NavigateToPose` and `NavigateThroughPoses`.
+- `opennav_coverage_navigator`: Contains the BT Navigator plugin exposing `NavigateCompleteCoverage` action server analog to `NavigateToPose` and `NavigateThroughPoses`.

 Fields2Cover is a living library with new features planned to be added (for example those discussed in a [Nav2 integration ticket](https://github.com/Fields2Cover/Fields2Cover/issues/73)).
 As such, as new F2C capabilities are created, they will be welcome for integration here.
 If you see anything missing, please let us know or submit a PR to expose it!

 ## Interfaces

 The two main interfaces are `NavigateCompleteCoverage` and `ComputeCoveragePath`.
 The first is the action definition to request the BT Navigator's `CoverageNavigator` plugin to navigate usign a Complete Coverage task input.
-The latter is an analog to the `PlannerServer`'s action definition for computing Complete Coverage paths using the `nav2_coverage` action server.
-See `nav2_coverage_msgs` for complete details.
+The latter is an analog to the `PlannerServer`'s action definition for computing Complete Coverage paths using the `opennav_coverage` action server.
+See `opennav_coverage_msgs` for complete details.

 ### ComputeCoveragePath